-Francis later turned to directing and was inspired by filmmakers such as Billy Wilder, William Wyler and Tod Browning, as well as his mentors which included John Huston and Michael Powell.
+Francis later turned to directing and was inspired by filmmakers such as Billy Wilder, William Wyler, and Tod Browning, as well as his mentors which included John Huston and Michael Powell.

 Some of his best work can be seen in the early films he made for Hammer Studios.
 Paranoiac is an under-appreciated gem made by Francis in 1963, which is beautifully directed and shot in stunning black & white.
-The director also managed to get Oliver Reed to deliver one of his greatest performances in Paranoiac playing a tormented alcoholic.
+The director also managed to get Oliver Reed to deliver one of his greatest performances in Paranoiac playing a tormented alcoholic with a sadistic streak.
 Another impressive early effort from Francis was the disturbing thriller Nightmare made in 1964.
 In Nightmare Jennie Linden plays a young girl who’s plagued by nightmarish visions and Francis does a stellar job of bringing the dark dream world she inhabits to life.

 Freddie Francis would later on go to direct many other great horror anthologies including Torture Garden (1967) and Tales of the Crypt (1972).
-Tales of the Crypt is based on the EC Comic series of the same name and it was the first film Peter Cushing made after the sad death of his wife Helen.
+Tales of the Crypt is based on the EC Comic series of the same name and it was the first film Peter Cushing made after the death of his wife Helen.
 I’ve always been touched by the way Freddie Francis and Peter Cushing worked together on Tales of the Crypt.
 Both men decided to come up with a way to pay their respects to the woman Peter had deeply loved and lost, so they changed the name of Cushing’s deceased wife in the film to Helen and brought actual pictures of her onto the set.
-Many people assume that Peter Cushing was distraught at the time, but Freddie Francis has always said that it was a choice that he and Peter made together to honor her memory.
-I’m sure that working on the film probably helped Peter Cushing work through his grief, because he delivered a terrific and sympathetic performance in Tales of the Crypt as the eccentric Mr. Grimsdyke.
+Many people assume that Cushing was distraught at the time, but Francis has always said that it was a choice that he and Peter made together to honor her memory.
+I’m sure that working on the film probably helped Cushing work through his grief because he delivered a terrific and sympathetic performance in Tales of the Crypt as the eccentric Mr. Grimsdyke.

 Oddly enough, one film that Francis and Cushing did not work on together was Dracula Has Risen from the Grave (1968).
 The film was Francis’ feature entry into Hammer’s Dracula series, but like The Evil of Frankenstein, Francis didn’t necessarily follow Hammer formula in Dracula Has Risen from the Grave and Peter Cushing’s Van Helsing is nowhere to be found.
 What his Dracula film does include is some breathtaking studio photography and lovely use of color, which makes it’s one of the most visually striking of all the Hammer Dracula movies.
-It also has some surprisingly gory moments and Lee’s Dracula is smartly presented as a seductive, yet scary creature with animal instincts and a nasty temper.
+It also has some surprisingly gory moments and the character of Dracula is smartly presented as a seductive, yet scary creature with animal instincts and a nasty temper.

-In the 80s Francis worked as a cinematographer on such films as The Elephant Man (1980, David Lynch), The French Lieutenant’s Woman (1981, Karel Reisz), Dune (1984, David Lynch), Cape Fear (1991, Martin Scorsese) and Glory (1989, Edward Zwick) which won him his second Oscar.
+In the 80s Francis worked as a cinematographer on many critically acclaimed films as The Elephant Man (1980, David Lynch), The French Lieutenant’s Woman (1981, Karel Reisz), Dune (1984, David Lynch), Cape Fear (1991, Martin Scorsese) and Glory (1989, Edward Zwick) which won him his second Oscar.

 Thankfully he returned to directing for a brief time to make the terrific chiller The Doctor and the Devils (1985).
 The Doctor and the Devils was a film that Freddie Francis had wanted to make for 10 years and he got the opportunity to direct it when Mel Brooks (who he had met while working on The Elephant Man) agreed to help produce it.
 The film is based on a script by Dylan Thomas about the infamous Burke & Hare murders, and it features some terrific performances by a great cast that includes Timothy Dalton, Jonathan Pryce, Stephen Rea, Julian Sands, Patrick Stewart and model/pop singer turned actress Twiggy.
-Unfortunately Francis was upset with the cuts that 20th Century Fox decided to made to the film.
-His disappointment and frustration with making The Doctor and the Devils lead him to end his career as a director and focus on cinematography exclusively.
+Unfortunately, Francis was upset with the cuts that 20th Century Fox decided to make to the film.
+His disappointment and frustration with making The Doctor and the Devils lead him to end his career as a director and focus exclusively on cinematography.